Marilyn Carlson Nelson Professor of Economics

 |Send E-mail:||Office: Pierce Hall 109||Phone: 413-585-3636|

-Deborah Haas-Wilson received her B.A. in economics from the University of Michigan-Ann Arbor, and her M.A. and Ph.D. in economics from University of California at Berkeley.
+Deborah Haas-Wilson received her B.A. in economics from the University of Michigan at Ann Arbor, and her Ph.D. in economics from University of California at Berkeley.

 Haas-Wilson's research focuses on competition and competition policies in health care markets.
-Her articles have appeared in the Journal of Political Economy, the Journal of Economic Perspectives, the Journal of Law and Economics, the Review of Economics and Statistics, the Journal of Health Economics and other peer-reviewed journals.
-Her most recent books include Managed Care and Monopoly Power: The Antitrust Challenge (Harvard University Press, 2003) and Uncertain Times: Kenneth Arrow and the Changing Economics of Health Care (Duke University Press, 2003).
+Her articles have appeared in the Journal of Political Economy, Journal of Economic Perspectives, Journal of Law and Economics, Review of Economics and Statistics, Journal of Health Economics, and other peer-reviewed journals.
+She is the author of Managed Care and Monopoly Power: The Antitrust Challenge (Harvard University Press, 2003) and co-editor of Uncertain Times: Kenneth Arrow and the Changing Economics of Health Care (Duke University Press, 2003).

 Professor Haas-Wilson was a recipient of the Robert Wood Johnson Foundation's Investigator Awards in Health Policy Research.

 Selected Articles by Topic

 "Hospital Mergers and Competitive Effects: Two Retrospective Analyses," (with C. Garmon) Internation Journal of Economics of Business 18:1 (February 2011).